KayDVC/Course-Scheduler/README.md

 ## Additional Considerations

 This project was not meant to be used casually.
-It doesn't take multiple common scenarios in to account.
+It doesn't take multiple, common scenarios in to account.

 For example, there is no way to specify the duration of a course.